diegesisandmimesis/targetEngine/README.md

 at the top of the exploration stack will be selected.
-The ``Explore`` agenda will then add the location the selected exit is in (that is, the room that contains the exit, not the room the exit leads to) as a target for the ``Move`` agenda.
+The ``Explore`` agenda will then add the location the selected exit is in (that is, the room that contains the exit, not the room the exit leads to) as a target for the ``MoveTo`` agenda.
 This will cause the NPC to path to that location, after which processing will automatically resume at the second step above.

 This process will be iterate through until there is nothing left in the